-- A "Risk Management" section will be considered for inclusion in the corporate report template to ensure risk is identified and addressed in all reports to City Council and Committees of Council. - Operational, financial and compliance risk assessments will be conducted throughout the organization. - Risk registers will be prepared for the most significant operational, financial and compliance risks that are identified through the risk assessment process.
+- Risk Management will be considered for inclusion in the corporate report template to ensure risk is identified and addressed in all reports to City Council and Committees of Council. - Operational, financial and compliance risk assessments will be conducted throughout the organization. - Risk Registers will be prepared for the most significant operational, financial and compliance risks that are identified through the risk assessment process. - A corporate risk appetite will be developed that will provide guidance and set the overall tone for risk taking in the organization. - A Business Continuity Plan template will be developed and rolled out across the organization in a prioritized manner.